August 2017 — Present Day

 The world doesn’t shatter.

-It just folds.
+It folds.

 And suddenly I can’t breathe.

-All I can think is: This wasn’t supposed to happen.
+All I can think is: this wasn’t supposed to happen.

 Now I’m here, surrounded by August heat and someone else’s blood, wondering how it all fell apart.

-And how the truth led me to this.
+How love twisted into something sharp, and how the truth led me to this.